-Now more than ever, it is critical your website delivers the best possible user experience to ensure your business continues to rank well in Google search.
+Now more than ever, your website must deliver the best possible user experience to ensure your business continues to rank well in Google searches.
 Not to worry!

 We’ve prepared some resources and key information to help you get ahead of the coming changes, optimize your website experience, maintain a high ranking in Google search, and continue to drive traffic to your website.

 Short and sweet: Google rewards user-friendly websites that deliver quality, relevant content on all pages with higher search rankings.
 A poor page experience will have a negative impact on your Google page rankings and ultimately result in a decline in traffic to your website.
 Google looks at five critical ranking signals to determine the quality of a website’s overall page experience:

 - Core Web Vitals: Pages should provide a quality user experience with efficient page loading time, high interactivity, and visual stability (no unexpected shifts or movement of page content).